 - Bare trust arrangements

-- Trusts that held personal-use real estate assets (e.g., cottage, vacation home); and
+- Trusts holding personal-use real estate assets (e.g., cottage, vacation home); and

-- Trusts that held shares of a private company, where dividends were not received and the shares were not disposed of.
+- Trusts holding shares of a private company, where dividends were not received and the shares were not disposed of.
 These structures typically arise as part of estate freezes.